jordanrj/mock_sports_news/README.md

-# octagon
-Mock website and serverside form processor for Octagon job app.
+Mock website and serverside form processor.

 Server file (app.js) uses nodejs and express, along with npm packages for form validation and path standardization.